Some bosses holding on to maids' passports illegally

 Ms Ganaga's current employer, Ms Lau Joon-Nie, 50, said: "It's a step in the right direction to check on MDWs' well-being and mental health, given that it's been a tough year for everyone and those of them who were due for home leave would not have been able to return."

-"Helpers are not mind readers nor did they grow up in the environment as we did, so they cannot be assumed to know what we expect from them.
-It helps to ask oneself: how would you want your employer to treat you if you were in their shoes?" added Ms Lau, the director of a non-profit organisation that focuses on the media industry.
+Added Ms Lau, director of a non-profit organisation that focuses on the media industry: "Helpers are not mind readers, nor did they grow up in the environment we did, so they cannot be assumed to know what we expect from them.
+It helps to ask oneself: How would you want your employer to treat you if you were in their shoes?"

 Local migrant welfare groups said more can be done to support foreign domestic workers here.